Tuning free Catoni type joint robust estimation: Introduction

 \subsection{Our contributions and methods}

-In this paper, we introduce a joint robust estimation method for three parametric statistical models involving heavy-tailed data: mean estimation, linear regression, and $\ell_2$-penalized linear regression, where both the targeted trend parameters and the variance parameter are unknown.
-Our approach is based on solving two coupled Catoni-type equations—one for estimating the target parameters and the other for estimating the variance parameter.
-Our main contributions are summarized as the following.
+This paper proposes a {Catoni-type joint robust estimation} procedure for three parametric statistical models under heavy-tailed data: univariate mean estimation, classical linear regression, and $\ell_{2}$-penalized linear regression.
+In each model, both the trend parameter (denoted generically by $\theta$) and the error variance $\sigma^{2}$ are unknown and are estimated jointly.
+Our approach is based on a {system of two coupled Catoni-type estimating equations}---one identifying the trend and the other identifying the variance (see Section \ref{Sec:2} for details).
+The main contributions of the paper can be summarized as follows.

-(i) Our joint estimators differ substantially from existing approaches \cite{Su21,SZ12}.
-Their methods rely on minimizing a loss function $L(\boldsymbol{\theta},v)$, where $\boldsymbol{\theta}$ estimates the target parameter and $v^2$ approximates the variance.
-Since $L$ is differentiable, the first-order condition
+\textbf{(i) A general framework for coupled joint (tuning-free) estimating equations.}\enspace Our framework provides a substantially broader formulation than existing tuning-free proposals \cite{LeVa22-0,Su21,SZ12,WZZZ21}.
+The methods of \cite{Su21,SZ12} proceed by minimizing a scalar loss function $L(\bm\theta,v)$ in which $\bm\theta$ estimates the target parameter and $v^{2}$ approximates the variance; since $L$ is differentiable, the first-order condition

-always admits solutions, with $\nabla$ being taken with respect to both $\theta$ and $v$.
-Note that $\nabla L(\boldsymbol{\theta}, v)$ serves as a generalized score function, although it is often difficult to construct such a loss function for simultaneously estimating two distinct types of parameters.
-This difficulty arises because the parameters must be coupled in a specific form.
-For instance, in our setting \eqref{f1f2} below, $\theta$ and $v$ appear jointly as $(X-\theta)/v$, leaving little flexibility in designing $L(\theta,v)$.
-By contrast, our method is based on solving two coupled Catoni-type equations (see \eqref{f1f2}, \eqref{f1f2regression}, \eqref{f1f2ridge}), which cannot be written in the form \eqref{e:GradL=0}.
-Thus, extablishing the existence of the solutions to these equations is our first challenge.